MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/sidebar.md

 <!-- ====================================================================== -->
 ## Detect usage in the sidebar

-Detecting when your app runs in the sidebar can be useful to provide your users with the best possible experience when your app runs in this specific browser UI surface.
+Detecting when your app is running in the sidebar can be useful to provide your users with the best possible experience when your app runs in this browser panel.

 Starting with Microsoft Edge 114, you can detect when your app runs in the sidebar by using User-Agent Client Hints.
 To learn more about User-Agent Client Hints, see [Detecting Microsoft Edge from your website](../../web-platform/user-agent-guidance.md).